 The only other area source category with potential significant emissions is outdoor burning.
 Outdoor burning is banned in Lane County for fire safety reasons during the June-September fire season and is banned in Oakridge for air quality reasons during November-February.
 There are 1,756 households in the Oakridge-Westfir nonattainment area.
 The LRAPA survey indicates that 28% of the households (about 492 households) burn yard debris (weighted average of 3 cubic yards per household) during the Fall and Spring months.
 The yard debris is a mix of leaves and brush with an estimated average density of 312.5 pounds per cubic yard using conversion factors (250-375 lb/yard) from OAR 340-097-0110.
-AP-42 emission factors are 17-38 lb/ton, or an average of 27.5 lb/ton.
-The total amount of yard debris burned is calculated to be 230.6 tons per year with PM{2.5} emissions of 3.2 tons per year.
+AP-42 emission factors are 17-38 lb/ton, or an average of 27.5 lb/ton; AP-42 indicates most of the particulate emissions are in the submicrometer range, so the same emission factors are used for both PM{10} and $PM{2.5}$ emissions.
+The total amount of yard debris burned is calculated to be 230.6 tons per year with PM{10} emissions of 3.2 tons per year.
 Typical season days emissions are calculated to be 47.4 lb/day on the approximately 135 days per year during the Spring and Fall burning seasons.
-Although outdoor burning is banned during November-February, LRAPA and

-Oakridge occasionally receive complaints of outdoor burning on banned days, so outdoor burning emissions are conservatively calculated at 10% (4.7 lb/day) on worst-case days during November-February.
-No adjustments were made to the outdoor burning emissions in the 2015 emission inventory.
+Although outdoor burning is banned during November-February, LRAPA and Oakridge occasionally receive complaints of outdoor burning on banned days, so outdoor burning emissions are conservatively calculated at 10% (4.7 lb/day) on worst-case days during November-February in the 2015 emission inventory.